BMW 5 Series (G30): Powertrain

 The 5 Series is offered with a range of turbocharged petrol and diesel engines.
-It is also offered as a plug-in hybrid.
+It is also offered as a mild hybrid and a plug-in hybrid.

 Up until 2018, 520d models were fitted as standard with a 6-speed manual transmission, while the ZF 8HP 8-speed automatic transmission is optional.
 All other models, including the 520d xDrive, are exclusively available with the ZF automatic transmission.

 BMW's xDrive all-wheel drive system is optional on some base models and is standard fitment on top-of-the-line models.

 Equipment

 Compared with its F10 predecessor, the G30 includes an updated BMW iDrive system with a higher resolution 10.25-inch display, a new heads-up display that covers 70% more area as well as selective anti-dazzle high beam headlights with a range of up to 500 metres.
 The 5 Series is also available with gesture control, new multi-contour massage seats, and a Driving Assistant Plus package that features lane departure warning, adaptive cruise control, a lane centralizing and vehicle following system and a collision warning system.
 520-545 models with the M Sport trim and M550 models can be fitted with M Performance Parts.
 These include a splitter, side skirts, rims, carbon fibre mirrors and a carbon fibre spoiler.

 At launch, the G30 is available in two equipment lines: Luxury Line and Sport Line, with the M Sport models becoming available in March 2017.
-The main differences of these lines are color availability (for example, the M Sport models have Carbon Black metallic instead of Jet Black), wheel designs, as well as exterior and interior stylings.
+The main differences of these lines are colour availability (for example, the M Sport models have Carbon Black metallic instead of Jet Black), wheel designs, as well as exterior and interior stylings.
 The Sport Line has been discontinued during the 2021 facelift.